RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 D. Facility characteristics
 Answer: C.

 The penetration test is not part of the site survey, which is one of the initial steps in securing/auditing a facility.
 The penetration test will, however, probably make use of the site survey information later.
 All the other options are goals of the site survey.

-### Question # 52 - Designing system redundancy into a cloud data center allows all the following capabilities except _______________.
+### [important tricky] Question # 52 - Designing system redundancy into a cloud data center allows all the following capabilities [except] _______________.
 A. Incorporating additional hardware into the production environment
 B. Preventing any chance of service interruption
 C. Load-sharing/balancing
 D. Planned, controlled failover during contingency operations
 Answer: B.

-There is no such thing as zero risk; there will always be some chance of service interruption, no matter how minimized.
+**There is no such thing as zero risk; there will always be some chance of service interruption, no matter how minimized.**
 All the other options are capabilities allowed by redundancy.

-### Question # 53 - Gaseous fire suppression systems that function by displacing oxygen need to be installed in conjunction with _______________.
+### Question # 53 - [Gaseous fire suppression systems] that function by [displacing oxygen need] to be installed in conjunction with _______________.
 A. Water cooling
 B. Filters
 C. Occupant training
 D. Failsafe or “last person out” switches
 Answer: D.

-Before flooding an enclosed space with a gas that will displace oxygen, it is important to ensure that all personnel are out of the area.
+**Before flooding an enclosed space with a gas that will displace oxygen, it is important to ensure that all personnel are out of the area**.
 While this requires personnel training, such training is ineffective without a system to support this capability.
 Option C is true, but not as accurate as option D.

 Options A and B are incorrect because they do not make senses given the question is about a system that displaces oxygen in the facility.

-### Question # 54 - What aspect of data center planning occurs first?
+### [important] Question # 54 - What aspect of data center planning occurs first?
 A. Logical design
 B. Physical design
 C. Audit
 D. Policy revision
 Answer: A.

 The logical design should come before the physical design; function dictates form.
 Audit and revision come after creation.

 ### Question # 55 - Which of the following are not examples of personnel controls?
 A. Background checks